GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/custom-components.md

 You can provide your own component class via dependency injection.
 The SDK exposes this via the `Components` object and the `Components.default` singleton.
 You should provide all customizations as early as possible in your application.

-Let's say that you have your own component to render messages called `MyCustomMessageView`, this is how you register it to the SDK and replace the bulit-in one
+Let's say that you have your own component to render messages called `MyCustomMessageView`, this is how you register it to the SDK and replace the built-in one

 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {